Calvin-Pang/NExpR/README.md

 ### Data

 We used three public datasets and one in-house data in our experiments.
 The three public datasets are: [PROSTATEx](https://www.cancerimagingarchive.net/collection/prostatex/), [fastMRI](https://fastmri.med.nyu.edu/) and [MSD](http://medicaldecathlon.com/).
+We organize each dataset into two folders: `train` and `test`, which contain 3D volumes to be processed into 2D images.

 ### Citation